Home

 Our Lady of South Division Street

 Tom Dudzick's brand new comedy, Our Lady of South Division Street, recently premiered at Penguin Repertory Company in Stony Point NY.
-The extended run, which closed in June, was extremely well received by both audience and critics.
+The extended run was extremely well received by both audience and critics.
 The New York Times liked that the "crowd-pleasing comedy", directed by Joe Brancato, took "pains to land all of the jokes without letting the effort show overmuch."
 On the role of Jimmy Nowak, the Times Herald-Record wrote: "Rusty Ross as Jimmy Nowak is a delightful surprise as Clara's son.
 He is at times sharp and at other times silly, and does a fine job in delivering one of the show's funniest lines."
 LoHud.com enjoyed the "top-flight cast" and noted that "Rusty Ross brings a quirky nonchalance that is likeable and endearing."

 Zayd Dohrn's Sick

-This winter, New Jersey Repertory in Long Branch produced the National New Play Network Premiere of Zayd Dohrn's fantastic new play, Sick, directed by Benjamin Endsley Klein.
+New Jersey Repertory in Long Branch produced the National New Play Network Premiere of Zayd Dohrn's fantastic new play, Sick, directed by Benjamin Endsley Klein.
 On Rusty's performance in the role of Jim, the New York Times had this to say: "Rusty Ross becomes the interlocutor, bringing some solace to various members of the family, and to Sarah in particular, by his mere presence and calming vocal exchanges.
 Mr. Ross is wonderful in this role; in one beautifully realized scene, he and Ms. Napolitano have a discussion about the role of an abnormal childhood in predicting genius that segues into a burgeoning mutual infatuation."

 Dr. Seuss' How the Grinch Stole Christmas!